chaosmagpy.chaos.CHAOS¶

 Examples

-Load for example the mat-file
+Load for example the MAT-file

-in the current working directory like this:>>> from chaosmagpy import CHAOS >>> model = CHAOS.from_mat('CHAOS-6-x7.mat') >>> print(model)
+CHAOS-6-x7.matin the current working directory like this:>>> from chaosmagpy import CHAOS >>> model = CHAOS.from_mat('CHAOS-6-x7.mat') >>> print(model)

 - classmethod from_shc(filepath, *, name=None, leap_year=None)[source]¶